newdigate/teensy-polyphony/README.md

 ## updates
 * 11/08/2021:
-  * ability to play non pitched samples using AudioPlaySdRaw and AudioPlaySdWav
+  * ability to play non pitched samples using AudioPlaySdRaw, AudioPlaySdWav, AudioPlayMemory
 * 10/08/2021:
   * **changed library name** to ```TeensyPolyphony```
   * added ability to play samples from .wav and .raw files